 Coast Guard, DHS.

-The Coast Guard is proposing to establish a temporary special local regulation for a designated area of the Duluth Harbor entrance to Superior Bay on Lake Superior during the Festival of Sail 2019 event in Duluth, MN.
-This action is necessary to provide for the safety of life on these navigable waters around the port of Duluth, MN during a sail festival with tall ships beginning on August 11, 2019 and ending the afternoon of August 13, 2019.
-This proposed rulemaking would prohibit persons and vessels from being in the designated region unless authorized by the Captain of the Port Duluth or a designated representative.
-We invite the public to comment on this supplemental notice of proposed rulemaking, specifically on the extended time of the special local regulation.
+The Coast Guard is establishing a temporary special local regulation for a designated area of the Duluth Harbor entrance to Superior Bay on Lake Superior during the Festival of Sail 2019 event in Duluth, MN.
+This action is necessary to provide for the safety of life on these navigable waters around the port of Duluth, MN.
+This rulemaking prohibits persons and vessels from being in the designated region unless authorized by the Captain of the Port Duluth or a designated representative.

 Start Further Info

 If you have questions about this rulemaking, call or email Lieutenant Abbie Lyons, Waterways Management, MSU Duluth, U.S. Coast Guard; telephone 218-725-3818, email Abbie.E.Lyons@uscg.mil.

 Start Supplemental Information